thegamecracks/joblin/README.md

 pip install git+https://github.com/thegamecracks/joblin
 ```

-Afterwards, the `joblin` package should be available to your scripts.
+Afterwards, you can import `joblin` and use its `Scheduler` class
+to start storing jobs.

 ## Examples